Rheumatic Fever and Heart ProblemsSkip to the navigation

 Today, most rheumatic fever cases occur in developing countries, particularly Africa and southeast Asia.

 Some people may develop a heart valve disease after having rheumatic fever as a child.
-It might take 30 to 40 years after a case of rheumatic fever for a valve problem to develop.
+It might take a few years to 20 years or more after a case of rheumatic fever for a valve problem to develop.